LasagnaCake/Makai/docs/specifications/dialog-script.md

 Text color will always be white, unless changed for the specified line.

-Comprised of four basic commands:
+Comprised of a few commands:

 | Comand | Usage |
 |:-:|:-|